 Shall coordinate the election process of officers for the organization as well as all other voting procedures.

 Shall facilitate annual review and update of the organizational bylaws with report to Executive Board at 1st quarterly meeting.

+Shall attend general membership meetings, or in absence, make arrangements with the president to cover necessary duties.

 Historian